Online Therapy in Tennessee for Burnout, Identity Shifts, and Religious Deconstruction

 want a more spacious, concentrated, depth-oriented experience

-Deep Work sessions are extended therapy sessions (90 minutes to 3 hours) designed to allow for deeper emotional processing, nervous system regulation, and meaningful integration.
+Extended therapy sessions (90 minutes to 3 hours) are designed to allow for deeper emotional processing, nervous system regulation, and meaningful integration.

 Instead of stopping right as something important begins to emerge, we have time to stay with it.

-As a therapist who is LGBTQIA+ affirming, neurodivergence-affirming, and specialized in religious trauma and deconstruction, I care deeply about creating therapy that feels emotionally safe, nuanced, and genuinely supportive for people whose experiences may not fit neatly into traditional spaces.
+As a therapist who is LGBTQIA+ affirming, neurodivergence-affirming, and specialized in religious deconstruction, burnout, and grief, I care deeply about creating therapy that feels emotionally safe, nuanced, and genuinely supportive for people whose experiences may not fit neatly into traditional spaces.

 Learn more about Therapy for Religious Trauma